Is it easier to open an account with one of the challenger banks? Maybe, but the number of clicks isn’t the best way to measure it.

 - We don’t know how much time it took to make those 120 clicks in First Direct or 45 in Monzo app.
 We don’t know if the user liked the process or not.
 Sometimes if everything is in the right place on an interface clicking isn’t a problem at all.
 For instance, look at AirBnB onboarding process — every field is displayed on a different screen.
 On the other hand, if the app is buggy or has a poor UI finding few buttons might be problematic — for instance, if you offer customer onboarding with video verification and very few clicks, but the video recognition software is unable to verify your credentials on your plastic ID card.

 - And second thing, even more important — there is usually more than one way to conduct an operation within a mobile banking app.
 Usually, there are at least two different user journeys.

 For instance, there are two different ways to check your account details in Revolut.
 If you are on the “Accounts” tab (and this is the default view in Revolut) you can open details by clicking the big blue “Details” button at the top of the screen:

 But you can achieve the same result with a slightly longer journey.
 As previously, you start on the Accounts tab … but this time it takes you 3 clicks.

 Yes, I know that checking details is not an onboarding process and the scenario might be different :)

 I would also add a few words about the second graph from the experiment:

-36 days seems unreal for any type of account leave alone a retail banking account.
+36 days seems unreal for any type of account let alone a retail banking account.

 To sum it up

-The reason why I decided to add a comment on the matter is that soo many professionals (from in or outside the banking industry) started to cite the test and treat it as it would be formal research.
+The reason why I decided to add a comment on the matter is that so many professionals (from in- or outside the banking industry) started to cite the test and treat it as formal research.